Iraqi–Kurdish conflict: First Iraqi–Kurdish War (1961–1970)

 First Iraqi–Kurdish War or Barzani Rebellion was a major event of the Iraqi–Kurdish conflict, lasting from 1961 to 1970.
 The struggle was led by Mustafa Barzani in an attempt to establish an independent Kurdish state in northern Iraq.
 Throughout the 1960s the uprising escalated into a long war, which failed to resolve despite internal power changes in Iraq.
 The war ended with a stalemate by 1970, resulting in between 75,000 to 105,000 casualties.
 A series of Iraqi–Kurdish negotiations followed the war in an attempt to resolve the conflict.

+Ba'thist era

 Cease-fire (1970–1974)

 A Kurdish Autonomy agreement was reached in March 1970 by the Iraqi government and the Kurds, in the aftermath of the First Iraqi–Kurdish War, for the creation of an Autonomous Region, consisting of the three Kurdish governorates and other adjacent districts that have been determined by census to have a Kurdish majority.
 The plan also gave Kurds representation in government bodies, to be implemented in four years.
 For its time it was the most serious attempt to resolve the long-running conflict.